Great Artists’ Dachshund Muses

 Did you know that some of the world’s most celebrated artists and performers have been dachshund owners?
 This extensive list of elite creatives includes Audrey Hepburn, Elizabeth Taylor, Kelsey Grammar, Leonard Nimoy, Marylin Monroe, Marlin Brando, Pierre Bonnard… The list goes on and on!

 We cannot say with certainty what it was that attracted these creative minds to this glorious German breed.
-Perhaps it is their famous long and low silhouette, or it is their fierce loyalty, or maybe it is the look of complete defiance in their ever-alert eyes.
-Dachshunds have consistently featured in the American Kennel Club’s top 10 most popular breeds.
-As an owner of two adorable dachshunds, I can confirm that nothing brings me more joy than being wrapped around the little paws of these tiny stubborn creatures.
+Perhaps it is their famous long and low silhouette, or their fierce loyalty, or maybe it is the look of complete defiance in their ever-alert eyes.
+Dachshunds have been consistently featured in the American Kennel Club’s top 10 most popular breeds.
+As an owner of two adorable dachshunds, I can confirm that nothing brings me more joy than being wrapped around the little stubby paws of these tiny stubborn creatures.